marisabirk/python-cimec-marisa-birk/README.md

 ## Usage

+1. Ensure that the working directory is in the folder where you placed all your files.
-1. Run `Data_Analysis.py` to start the main analysis.
+2. Run `Data_Analysis.py` to start the main analysis.

 ## Example Data